cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter6.typ

 Plots of $xi_n$ as a function of $phi_K$ for other values of $eta$ and $beta$ are shown in @apx:phiK_plots.
 We can observe in @fig:pretty_sample_of_xi_vs_phiK and the figures of @apx:phiK_plots that there is no pair of values of $phi_K$ with the same  values of $xi_0$, $xi_1$, $xi_2$, $xi_3$ and $xi_4$.
 In other words, each value of $phi_K$ has it's unique set of the first 5 values of $xi_n$.
 This is the reason why only 5 values of $phi_K$ were fed into the models discussed in @sec:isotropic_results.
 We can also observe that the plots in @fig:pretty_sample_of_xi_vs_phiK and in @apx:phiK_plots are very similar to several ReLU functions concatenated.
 This is the reason why a neural network was trained as we will see later.

 A total of 252474 data entries were generated with variables distributed as described in @sec:data_gen_isotropic.
+A sample of the dataset, with the generated data in the cubic case is shown in @fig:data_sample_isotropic.

+#figure(
+  image("../images/data_sample_isotropic.png", width: 95%),
+  caption: [A sample of the dataset generated to train, validate and test the model that will predict $phi_K$.
+Each row represents a data entry.]
+)<fig:data_sample_isotropic>

 In @chap:transformations we reduced redundancy of geometric variables.
 Now we're going to explore if there is any redundancy among all $xi_n$ values.
 For that purpose the correlation matrix will be calculated.
 As mentioned in @chap:failure every element of the correlation matrix has the Pearson product-moment correlation coefficient, which measures the lineal dependence between two features #cite(<Raschka_2022>).
 If any coefficient is close to 1 or -1 means that two features are heavily correlated (positively or negatively, respectively), which means that they are holding the same information.
 Thus, when a value close to 1 or -1 is found the dataset may carry redundant information from a pair of highly correlated features, which means that one of them can be eliminated.
 On the other hand, if we find correlation values close to 0, it means independence between a pair of features, which, in turn, means that every feature is holding different information that cannot be ignored.

 Let's see the correlation matrix, calculated with these data, of the features of the isotropic case: